Updated July 18, 2023

 If co-occurring disorders are a new concept to you, these real-life dual diagnosis examples may change the way you think about mental health and those who bravely battle it.

 Post Traumatic Stress Disorder and alcoholism often collide, and once you understand the particulars of these two disorders, it's easy to understand why.
 PTSD is a common mental health illness that affects people after they've experienced a traumatic event, which often leads in turn to depression, anxiety, helplessness or self-harm.
-Affecting over 5 million Americans — many of whom are veterans — PTSD is a disorder that causes people to feel haunted by pasta trauma and subsequently feel out of control of their lives.
+Affecting nearly 4% of the U.S. population — many of whom are veterans — PTSD is a disorder that causes people to feel haunted by pasta trauma and subsequently feel out of control of their lives.

 As a result, many PTSD sufferers turn to alcohol to self-medicate and help them get through anxiety attacks or numb their depression.
 Approximately 40 percent of Americans diagnosed with PTSD also have an alcohol use disorder, according to the findings of several studies.